2a. Avenida Norte #11, Antigua, Guatemala

 The suites are the best choice if you are a couple traveling alone.
 For larger accommodations, the master suites have a circular wrought iron staircase that winds up to a loft with double beds, bathroom, lounge chairs and all the amenities found downstairs except a fireplace.

 The hotel can arrange excursions, but be sure to take a self–guided tour of the Convent de Las Capuchinas, across the street.
-In the summer of 2008, the Piedra Negras Spa will open.
-In addition, El Convento's flat roof will become an open outdoor area with a bar and café.
+When the hotel expanded they built a gorgeous pool surrounded by fountains and lounge chairs.
+There's also now a full wine cellar.

 Friendly yet professional service is exceptional at this luxury boutique hotel, which compares favorably to its longer–established competitors in town.
 If you are looking for a tranquil setting, international cuisine, exceptional service, and 21st century amenities, consider El Convento Boutique Hotel.